Tahini | How to make tahini | How to make sesame paste at home

 - Roast sesame seeds on a low to medium flame until crunchy and aromatic.
 Cool them completely.

-- Add them to a processor or blender jar along with salt if using.
+- Add them to a processor or grinder jar along with salt if using.

 - Store tahini in a airtight glass jar.